solacecommunity/sol-charts/README.md

 You can run this by using the following commands:

 * `npm run package-mac` - For a Mac distribution
-* `npm run package-windows` - For a Windows distribution
+* `npm run package-win` - For a Windows distribution
 * `npm run package-linux` - For a Linux distribution

 The releases will be present in the `release-builds` directory